 We are living in an era of immense personalization.
 Thanks to data-driven insights, nearly every digital – and increasingly physical – experience we have is tailored to our needs, wants and interests.
 Healthcare is no exception and the integration of patient-centered solutions into daily life is boosting outcomes.

 The healthcare of today and tomorrow is holistically designed around the individual.
 From chronic condition management to mental health and beyond, sensors, wearables, digital therapeutics and other emerging technologies are becoming an indispensable part of the healthcare experience comprising the basis of the quantified self.

 And, it doesn’t just benefit patients.
-Payers, device manufacturers, Pharma or and even cross-sectors are seeing improved efficiency, better utilization of data, increased efficiency and new business opportunities thanks to personal healthcare services.
+Payers, device manufacturers, Pharma and even cross-sectors are seeing better utilization of data, increased efficiency and new business opportunities thanks to personal healthcare services.

 The rise of personalized care

 Today’s healthcare is increasingly designed around a personalized approach and patient-centered medicine.
 Stakeholders across the ecosystem are prescribing and even incentivizing the use of medical and non-medical grade devices and digital solutions to help people live more productive, healthier lives.